secretorange/aws-aspnetcore-environment-startup/README.md

 Requirements:
 =============

-* No environmental config sitting on the server
+* No environmental config sitting on the server(s)
   * This allows a new environment to be setup in AWS without any code changes

-* No secrets sitting on the server or checked into source control (apart from Local Development config)
+* No secrets checked into source control or sitting on the server(s) (apart from Local Development config)

 Boot Flow
 =========